 Best Otago Sauvignon this year – 2016 Rippon Sauvignon Blanc

-Lots of work went into this wine which is 100% wild fermented in tanks which lie on their sides to accentuate the influence of the decomposing yeast cells; these provide an easy to feel and taste creaminess, which provides balance to this wine and also accentuates its dry taste.
-Its softness and savoury style is further supported by a 50/50 ferment in barrel (old) and tank.
+Lots of work went into this wine, which is 100% wild fermented.
+Its softness and savoury style comes from a 60/40 ferment in stainless steel tanks and old oak barrels.
 It remains on lees unsulphured for two months.
 It is the best Otago Sauvignon Blanc I have tried this year.

 New flagship Pinot Noir – 2013 Rippon Mature Vine Pinot Noir